jq-like command-line tool for markdown processing

 🤔 Why mq?

 mq makes working with Markdown files as easy as jq makes working with JSON.
+Since LLM inputs are primarily in Markdown format, mq provides efficient tools for generating and processing the structured Markdown content that LLMs require.
 It's especially useful for:

 🤖